dedupeio/dedupe/docs/Field-definition.rst

 ^^^

 A 'Set' type field is for comparing lists of elements, like keywords or client names.
-Set types are very similar to :ref:`text-types-label` The use the same comparison function and you can also let dedupe which terms are common or rare by providing a corpus.
-Within a record, a Set types field have to be a ``frozenset``
+Set types are very similar to :ref:`text-types-label`.
+They use the same comparison function and you can also let dedupe learn which terms are common or rare by providing a corpus.
+Within a record, a Set types field have to be ``frozenset`` objects.

 .. code:: python